mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 - `else` - part of an `if`
 - `fallthrough` - used as last statement in a `case` to execute code in next `case`
 - `for` - the only loop syntax; C-style (init, condition, and post) or just a condition
-- `func` - defines a named or anonymous function or a method
+- `func` - defines a named or anonymous function or method
 - `go` - precedes a function call to execute it asynchronously in a goroutine
 - `goto` - jumps to a given label (see `:` operator)
 - `if` - for conditional logic; also see `else`
-- `import` - imports all exported symbols in given package(s)
+- `import` - imports all exported symbols in given packages
 - `interface` - defines a set of methods;
-  typically used to define a type where all implementing types are compatible
+  typically used to define a type with which all implementing types are compatible
-- `map` - collection of key/value pairs where keys and values can be any type
+- `map` - collection of key/value pairs where keys and values can have any type specified type
 - `package` - specifies the package to which the current source file belongs
 - `range` - used in a `for` loop to iterate over a string, array, slice, map, or receiving channel